-New Zealand fans go to work in mourning for World Cup loss
+New Zealand fans go to work in mourning for World Cup defeat

-WELLINGTON, New Zealand (AP) — An all-night vigil by New Zealand fans ended in bitter disappointment when they saw their team beaten by England after an unprecedented Super Over in the final of the Cricket World Cup.
+WELLINGTON, New Zealand (AP) — An all-night vigil by New Zealand fans ended in bitter disappointment when they saw their team beaten by England after an unprecedented Super Over and a tie-breaking countback in the final of the Cricket World Cup.

-The final began at 10 p.m.
+Sunday’s final began at 10 p.m.
 New Zealand time and ended, dramatically, about 6:30 a.m.
 Monday when many dejected fans had to drag themselves away from their TVs and head wearily to work.

-Some of those fans will spend the day trying to work out how New Zealand lost.
-It scored 241-8 and bowled out England for 241.
-In almost any one-day international that would be a New Zealand win.
+Some of those fans were still trying to work out how New Zealand lost.
+New Zealand scored 241-8 and bowled out England for 241.
+In almost any one-day international tournament that would be a New Zealand win.

-But under World Cup final rules, a tied match went to a Super Over in which the best batsmen of one side try to score the most runs against a nominated bowler from the other.
+But under World Cup final rules, the tied match went to a Super Over in which the best batsmen of one team try to score the most runs against a nominated bowler from the other.

 Both teams scored 15 runs in that over but England won on a countback of boundaries scored during the match.

 It was the cruelest way for New Zealand’s giant-killing run through the tournament to end.
-When it came to the last of the 50 overs, and England still needing 15 runs with only two wickets left, fans dared to dream of a New Zealand win.
+When it came to the last of the 50 overs, and England still needing 15 runs with only two wickets left, fans were growing confident of a New Zealand win.

-But New Zealand-born allrounder Ben Stokes guided England to a tie, hitting a six, then taking another six runs in extraordinary circumstances when the ball accidentally ricocheted from his bat for four overthrows after running for two.
+But New Zealand-born allrounder Ben Stokes guided England to a tie, hitting a six, then taking another six runs in extraordinary circumstances when the ball accidentally ricocheted from his bat for four overthrows after he’d taken two runs.

 Some supporters immediately vented anger at the rules which allowed a team which had been bowled out to bat again.
 One forlorn fan asked how a team could be beaten by zero runs.
 Former New Zealand allrounder Scott Styris was unhappy with the sport’s governing body and tweeted “nice work @ICC … you are a joke!!!”